SonarSource/helm-chart-sonarqube/charts/nexusiq/README.md

 # Nexus IQ

+***This chart is deprecated.
+Nexus IQ chart is now managed by sonatype: https://artifacthub.io/packages/helm/sonatype/nexus-iq-server***

 ## What is Nexus IQ

 Shares component intelligence with your teams early, often and throughout the software supply chain so they make better decisions and build better software.